Bromo Tengger Semeru National Park: Volcanism

 The volcanic complex of Tengger forms a condition where a new caldera of volcano forms inside a larger and more ancient caldera.
 There are five volcanoes inside the Tengger Caldera: Mount Bromo (2,329 m), Mount Batok (2,470 m), Mount Kursi (2,581 m), Mount Watangan (2,661 m), and Mount Widodaren (2,650 m).
 Mount Batok is the only peak that is no longer active, and is covered in casuarina (cemara) trees.
 Mount Widodaren, located beside Mount Batok, contains the cave Widodaren, which is considered sacred by local people.

 The five volcanoes within the caldera are surrounded by a vast area of sand called the Tengger Sand Sea, which in turn is surrounded by a steep crater wall of the larger Tengger Caldera with height differences of about 200–600 m.
 Other mountains around the Tengger caldera are: Mount Pananjakan (2,770 m), Mount Cemorolawang (2,227 m), Mount Lingker (2,278 m), Mount Pundak Lembu (2,635 m), Mount Jantur (2,705 m), Mount Ider-ider (2,527 m) and Mount Mungal (2,480 m).
 The peak of Mount Pananjakan is the most popular place to watch the entire volcanic complex of Tengger.

 Further south in the national park, there is another volcanic complex called the Semeru Group or Jambangan Group.
 This area contains the highest peak of Java, Mount Semeru (3,676 m).
 Other mountains within this area are Mount Lanang (2,313 m), Mount Ayek-ayek (2,819 m), Mount Pangonan Cilik (2,833 m), Mount Keduwung (2,334 m), Mount Jambangan (3,020 m), Mount Gentong (1,951 m), Mount Kepolo (3,035 m), and Mount Malang (2,401 m).
 The Semeru forest area has many rivers that are former lava lines from Mount Semeru.
 The Semeru group is considered to be very productive, producing volcanic matters such as lava, volcanic ash, and hot cloud and spreading it to the surrounding area.
 The lower area is surrounded with fertile rice fields.

 Climate

 The climate in Bromo Tengger Semeru is cold, especially in winter from May until September.
 There is heavy rainfall in summer, while there is little to no precipitation in winter.
 Nighttime temperatures in winter commonly fall below zero degrees Celsius, with potential for frost and light snow.
-It is classified as a subtropical highland.
+It is classified as subtropical highland climate.